ppuckdee/DSC232R_DataExploration/README.md

 ### Fitting Analysis

-This model is simpler than the Decision Tree from Milestone 3 because PCA reduces the number of features and Logistic Regression is a simpler classifier.
+This model is simpler than the Decision Tree from Milestone 3 because PCA reduces the number of features before Logistic Regression.
+This means it is less likely to overfit, but it could underfit if too much useful information was removed.

-The model fits closer to the **underfitting-to-balanced** part of the fitting graph.
-If the training and test scores are close, then the model is not overfitting much.
-If both scores are low, then PCA may have removed too much useful information.

 ### Conclusion